usnistgov/ACMVPDocs/_sources/te/index.rst

    | **% Applicable** | **100**       | **56**               | **59**  | **60**  | **63**  | **64**  | **69**               | **75**  | **75**  | **78**  | **79**  | **66**               | **79**  | **80**  | **83**  | **84**  | **68**               | **83**  | **84**  | **87**  | **88**  |
    +------------------+---------------+----------------------+---------+---------+---------+---------+----------------------+---------+---------+---------+---------+----------------------+---------+---------+---------+---------+----------------------+---------+---------+---------+---------+

+We recognize that software implementations only support levels 1 and 2.
+However:

-The Area 2 TEs for a software module from security level 1 through level 4 are listed in Table 3.
-This area's requirements are about Cryptographic Module Specification, and they are the same for all four security levels.
-The unified area 2 requirements are reflected by the numbers of TEs in the red rectangle boxes on Table 2.
+- The Area 2 TEs include requirements from security level 1 through level 4, which are listed in Table 4.
+This area's requirements are about Cryptographic Module Specification and are the same for all four security levels.
+The unified area 2 requirements are reflected by the numbers of TEs in the red rectangle boxes on Table 3.

-The Area 7 TEs for a software module from security level 1 through level 4 are listed in Table 4.
+- The Area 7 TEs include requirements from security level 1 through level 4, which are listed in Table 5.
 The Physical Security requirements in Area 7 are incremental for cryptographic modules from a low security level to a higher level.
-The numbers of TEs in the green rectangle boxes on Table 2 illustrate this trend.
+The numbers of TEs in the green rectangle boxes on Table 3 illustrate this trend.

-Table 3 and Table 4 in :ref:`TEs Impacted by Basic TE Filters` serve as examples of how the basic TE Filters work by listing all applicable TEs and non-applicable TEs for a given type of module at any possible security level.
-A complete set of TE tables elaborating on Table 2 is provided in the Appendix of this status report.
+Table 4 and Table 5 in :ref:`TEs Impacted by Basic TE Filters` serve as examples of how the basic TE Filters work by listing all applicable TEs and non-applicable TEs for a given type of module at any possible security level.
+A complete set of TE tables elaborating on Table 3 is provided in the Appendix of this status report.

 TE Filtering Criteria
 __________________________

 The TE Filtering criteria consists of the Module Information and Supplemental Information from the Web-Cryptik as the base.
-The CMVP provided `Module Supplemental Information <https://csrc.nist.gov/csrc/media/Projects/cryptographic-module-validation-program/documents/fips%2520140-3/Module%2520Processes/SupplementalItems-V3.0.0.pdf>`__ (V3.0.0 as of 2024-09-04), but this is not currently used to tailor the set of TEs to fit the module under test.
+The CMVP provided `Module Supplemental Information <https://csrc.nist.gov/csrc/media/Projects/cryptographic-module-validation-program/documents/fips%2520140-3/Module%2520Processes/SupplementalItems-V3.0.0.pdf>`__ (V3.0.0 as of 2024-09-04) but is not currently used to tailor the set of TEs to fit the module under test.

 In the CMVP's Module Supplemental Information (MSI) document, most Supplemental Information questions map to the security assertions (AS), test requirement (TE), implementation guidance (IG), and security policy (SP), but a few questions are not mapped to any of these and are left blank.
 The list below reflects the CMVP's current MSI document.
 The TE Workstream provides a complete mapping of MSI questions to relevant TEs in :ref:`Table 5: TEs Affected by the Supplemental Filtering Properties <te impacted by supplemental te filters>`.